samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   IP the query came from.
 The string will look like `10.9.8.7`.
 * `coFromIPtype`: This is the string `IPv4`

-The processQuery function returns as its output a table with two
+The processQuery function returns as its output a table with one or two
 parameters:

 * `co1Type`: This is a string which can have the following values: